RaymondDoerr/emp/README.md

 ### "Voron Spec"
 Exactly the same configuration as standard Voron panels, except with all the benefits of the magnet panels and hinges.
 This mod was designed with "All Doors" in mind, but for users who don't need this functionality, using the "Voron Spec" configuration will save you a ton of hardware and simplify installation.

+## Tools:
+- *Small Hammer* for tapping magnets gently into place.
+Doesn't even have to be a hammer, you need much force at all.
+- *1x m3x14 SHCS or similar length screw* to use with the hammer.
+- *Flat, solid surface* for hammering
+- *Appropriate Hex Key for your m3x8 screws.*
+- *Fingers*
+- *Scissors* for the VHB tape.
+You'll want nice, sharp and clean ones.
+- *A few seasons of The Office* (Can supplement with your show of choice) while assembling the hardware prior to installation.

 ## "All Doors" BOM:
 - **236x** - *6x3mm Disc Magnets (Grade n52 Recommended)*
   - [Source: West3d](https://west3d.com/products/6mm-x-3mm-round-neomydium-magnets)